lingtalfi/Light-Realist/doc/api/Ling/Light_Realist/Rendering/BaseRealistRowsRenderer.md

 - <span id="property-dynamicColumns"><b>dynamicColumns</b></span>

     This property holds the dynamicColumns for this instance.
-    It's an array of position => columnItems.
+    It's an array of position => columnNames.
-    With columnItems being an array of columnName => label.
+    With columnNames being an array of column names.

+- <span id="property-hiddenColumns"><b>hiddenColumns</b></span>

+    This property holds the hiddenColumns for this instance.
+    It's an array of column names.